 Currently, no special management practices exist for this species, but once developed PHP will implement them as applicable to forest management.
-If an active nest is located during regular operational activities, the activity will be stopped and the local DLF Wildlife Biologist will be notified so appropriate measures can be implemented.
+If an active nest is located during regular operational activities, the activity will be stopped and the local DNRR Wildlife Biologist will be notified so appropriate measures can be implemented.

-Currently, there is no recovery strategy, action plan and/or special management practices issued by either COSEWIC or NSDLF.
+Currently, there is no recovery strategy, action plan and/or special management practices issued by either COSEWIC or NSDNRR.

-On PHP's Crown license area, there are 45 locations in ACCDC's sensitive species dataset from July 2020.
-There are 7 new locations since the 2018 dataset and range in observation dates from 1986 to 2018 (see below map).
-Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDLF biologists.
+On PHP's Crown license area, there are 55 locations in ACCDC's sensitive species dataset from May 2022.
+Observation dates range from 1986 to 2020 (see below map).
+Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNRR biologists.
+Deferral of management activities in 2021 have occurred related to at-risk bird known locations.

-- NSDLF is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
+- NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
 As of April 2019, a new recovery team was established for all listed birds in the province, including Eastern Wood Pewee.
 These teams will "set the goals and objectives to address data gaps or threats, monitor the success of recovery and provide recovery-related advice to government to resolve management questions" (www.novascotia.ca/news).